|

 was off.
 I remember the first song I sang was “Mashed Potato.”
 I got

-At that point, I was trying to sound like everyone, but one person I
+that point, I was trying to sound like everyone, but one person I picked

-picked up a lot of phrasing and style points from was a pianist/singer on
+up a lot of phrasing and style points from was a pianist/singer on Chess

 “Summertime.”

-a jazz saxophonist who took us to see people like Stan Kenton and the Four
+who took us to see people like Stan Kenton and the Four Freshman.
+He said,

-Freshman.
-He said, “Pay close attention to everyone you listen to.
-If
+“Pay close attention to everyone you listen to.
+If you like them,

-you like them, you’ll pick up something from them; if you don’t like
+you’ll pick up something from them; if you don’t like them, you’ll

-them, you’ll learn what you don’t want to do.”
-The other was seeing
+learn what you don’t want to do.”
+The other was seeing James Brown in

-James Brown in a mostly empty auditorium one afternoon.
-He could have
+a mostly empty auditorium one afternoon.
+He could have taken it easy,

-taken it easy, given the setting, but he was jumping around, sweating and
+given the setting, but he was jumping around, sweating and yelling at the

 Chicago